Taronga Wildlife Hospital Dubbo

 An advanced purpose-built facility providing a window into how we heal the wild.

-The Wildlife Hospital is free to explore with your Zoo entry.
+The Wildlife Hospital precinct is included in your Zoo Entry.

 Watch our Vets in action – Daily Schedule